fraserwat/newsround/README.md

 ssh root@your_linodes_ip
 ```

-Then, install and update all the non-Rust related packages required for installing and running the package.
-Run the following three commands, one at a time:
+Install and update non-Rust related packages required for installing and running the package.
+Run the following commands, one at a time:

 ```
 apt update && apt upgrade -y